 Clark generally avoids retail gift cards, but he grabs them up when he can buy them at a discount.

-Tambryn from Facebook says: “We get a gift card through our credit card and use it to take on big projects.
+Tambryn wrote on Clark’s Facebook page: “We get a gift card through our credit card and use it to take on big projects.
 Also, we stop by the seasonal section at the end of the season to replace anything that broke or wore out that year or to stick up for next year (like new Christmas lights in January).”

-However, you may have a rewards credit card that will give you bonus cash back on home improvement purchases.
-If you can pay off your balance in full, consider using it at checkout.
+However, you may have a rewards credit card that will give you bonus cash back on home improvement purchases periodically or year-round.

 Make sure you save this article so that you can refer to it the next time you’re in The Home Depot or shopping on its website.

-There are so many great ways to save at Home Depot — and we’re always looking for more.
-Know of any other ways to save there?
-Let us know in the comments below!
+There are so many great ways to save at The Home Depot, and we’re always looking for more.